Franck Kessié: AC Milan

 On 2 June 2017, Kessié joined fellow Serie A side AC Milan on a two-year loan deal with the obligation to buy.
 Originally, he chose 19 as his shirt number but soon was persuaded by the club's management to leave it for Leonardo Bonucci, who transferred to Milan a few weeks later; as a result, Kessié changed it to 79.
-Following Bonucci's departure in the next summer transfer window, he was offered his original shirt number back yet refused, citing that he did not want to force Milan fans to spend any extra money on his personalized shirts due to yet another number change.

-2017–18

 He made his debut for Milan and helped the club to win the first leg of Europa League qualification match against CS U Craiova on 27 July.
 On 20 August 2017, in Milan's opening Serie A match of the season, he scored a penalty in a 3–0 victory over Crotone.
 In a match against Cagliari on 21 January 2018, Kessié scored two goals, one being from the penalty spot, to give Milan the win.

-2018–19

-On 31 August 2018, he scored the opening goal against Roma in an eventual 2–1 win.
-On 16 January 2019, Kessie was sent off in 2018 Supercoppa Italiana final against Juventus, which the latter won 1-0.
-On 13 April, he scored the only goal in 1–0 win against Lazio.

-On 26 May, he scored a brace against SPAL in an eventual 3-2 win.

-2019–20

-On 5 October 2019, he scored the winning goal in an away fixture against Genoa.

-On 7 July 2020, he scored the equalizer to help Milan comeback in a 4–2 win against Juventus.

-On 12 July, he scored a penalty for a final 2–2 score against Napoli.
-On 15 July he scored the equalizer against Parma in a 3–1 win, a powerful shot from 25 metres.
+Milan reached the Coppa Italia final, but lost 4-0 to Juventus, Kessié playing the full game.
+Following Bonucci's departure he was offered his original shirt number back yet refused, citing that he did not want to force Milan fans to spend any extra money on his personalized shirts due to yet another number change.
+As Juventus won the league-cup double, Milan qualified for the 2018 Supercoppa Italiana final against Juventus.
+They lost 1-0 and Kessié was sent off in the 74th minute.